nilanchal1503/crypto-go/README.md

 ## Introduction

-we have created a cryptocurrency app,
+I've have created a cryptocurrency app,